Dmitryra27/telegram-webapp-bot-postgle/README.md

 ---
-title: Flask
+title: Telegram WebApp using YandexGPT AI and PostgreSQL
-description: A popular minimal server framework for Python
+description:
 tags:
   - python
   - flask
 ---

-# Python Flask Example with WebApp and YandexGPT AI
+# Python Telegram WebApp, YandexGPT AI and PostgreSQL

 This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that serves YandexGPT AI.